kyebinan/toolbox/web-methods/api_testing.md

 ---

 This format highlights the key penetration testing techniques with a focus on practical exploitation strategies, improving readability and utility.

+### 9. Testing for server-side parameter pollution in structured data formats

+An attacker may be able to manipulate paramaters to exploit vulnerabilities in the server's processing of other structured data formats, such as a JSON or XML.
+To test for this, inject unexpected structured data into user inputs and see how the server responds.
+Consider an application that enables users to edit their profile, then applies their changes with a request to a server-side API.
+When you edit your name, your browser makes the following request :

+POST /myaccount
+name=peter

+This results in the following server-side request:
+PATCH /users/7312/update
+{"name":"peter"}

+You can attempt to add the access_level parameter to the request as follows:
+POST /myaccount
+name=peter","access_level":"administrator

+If the user input is added to the server-side JSON data without adequate validation or sanitization, this results in the following server-side request:
+PATCH /users/7312/update
+{name="peter","access_level":"administrator"}

+This may result in the user peter being given administrator access.

+### 10. Testing for server-side parameter pollution in structured data formats-continued

+Consider a similar example, but where the client-side user input is in JSON data.
+When you edit your name, your browser makes the following request:

+POST /myaccount
+{"name": "peter"}

+This results in the following server-side request:
+PATCH /users/7312/update
+{"name":"peter"}

+You can attempt to add the access_level parameter to the request as follows:
+POST /myaccount
+{"name": "peter\",\"access_level\":\"administrator"}

+If the user input is decoded, then added to the server-side JSON data without adequate encoding, this results in the following server-side request:
+PATCH /users/7312/update
+{"name":"peter","access_level":"administrator"}

+Again, this may result in the user peter being given administrator access.

+Structured format injection can also occur in responses.
+For example, this can occur if user input is stored securely in a database, then embedded into a JSON response from a back-end API without adequate encoding.
+You can usually detect and exploit structured format injection in responses in the same way you can in requests.
+Note

+This example below is in JSON, but server-side parameter pollution can occur in any structured data format.
+For an example in XML, see the XInclude attacks section in the XML external entity (XXE) injection topic.

+### 11. Testing with automated tools

+ Burp includes automated tools that can help you detect server-side parameter pollution vulnerabilities.

+Burp Scanner automatically detects suspicious input transformations when performing an audit.
+These occur when an application receives user input, transforms it in some way, then performs further processing on the result.
+This behavior doesn't necessarily constitute a vulnerability, so you'll need to do further testing using the manual techniques outlined above.
+For more information, see the Suspicious input transformation issue definition.

+You can also use the Backslash Powered Scanner BApp to identify server-side injection vulnerabilities.
+The scanner classifies inputs as boring, interesting, or vulnerable.
+You'll need to investigate interesting inputs using the manual techniques outlined above.
+For more information, see the Backslash Powered Scanning: hunting unknown vulnerability classes whitepaper.

+### 12. Preventing server-side parameter pollution

+To prevent server-side parameter pollution, use an allowlist to define characters that don't need encoding, and make sure all other user input is encoded before it's included in a server-side request.
+You should also make sure that all input adheres to the expected format and structure.